→ Performances

 From left to right (the cross in the middle simply defines the turning point):

-1. The line corresponding the first f sharp designates a certain sound duration associated with a tone pitch definition.
 If the line is horizontal there is only one tone pitch, if it runs diagonal the line results in a glissando.

 2. The point with a curve defines a tone pitch - here: f – which stays the same at all times and which is held until the next event.